 I Students will be introduced to the term public health.
 They will gain insight into the significance of the multidimensional problem of public health with an example.
 They will also understand policies on public health.
 Teaching will be conducted both through black board mode and power point presentation mode.
 Discussions will be conducted on Delhi's problems including air pollution, stress, sanitation, urbanization and socioeconomic inequalities.
 Students will be taken to field visits to understand public health.
 Students shall be asked to collect, generate, analyze and present public health data.
 Also they shall be given questions that are application based and require analytical skills.
 Quizzes will be held to gauge their conceptual understanding. Π Students will be introduced to public health nutrition.
 They will gain insight into basic nutritional concepts along with problems of malnutrition and toxicities.
 They will also understand the policies that operate in India that try to ensure adequate nutrition to all like mid-day meals in schools.
 Classical chalk and board teaching, oral discussions and power point presentation whenever needed.
 Students shall design programs of public health concern, focused on improving or maintaining the optimal health of general populations and targeted groups.
 Students will be asked to design and analyze various programs to public health nutrition.
 Open book tests will be held to promote self- learning.
 Practical related oral questions will be asked.
-III Students shall gain insight of various communicable diseases.
-Understanding the biology, socioeconomic factors and other environmental conditions that influence the transmission and infection by various pathogens. both through black board mode and power point presentation mode.
-Discussions on sanitation measures being implemented Regular class question- answer sessions.
-Students will be asked to prepare PowerPoint presentations as well as case study on any communicable disease and pathogenic species.
-Internal assessment tests will be conducted.
-Discussions using case studies will be conducted.
+III of various communicable diseases.
+Understanding the biology, presentation mode.
+Discussions on sanitation answer sessions.
+Students will be asked to prepare PowerPoint

-collection like AQI levels will IV determinantsofEnvironmentalHealth.Gainknowledgeaboutcommunityhealth.Understandtheetiologiesandmanagementof Teaching will be conducted through black board and power point presentation.
+IV determinantsofEnvironmentalHealth.Gainknowledgeaboutcommunityhealth.Understandtheetiologiesandmanagementof Teaching will be conducted through black board and power point presentation.
 Useful video clips will be shown for better clarity.
 Practical knowledge to assess portability of water using, pH, BOD, COD and MPN of the water sample from different sources shall be imparted.
-Also secondary data collection like AOI levels will diseases shall be done.
+Also secondary data collection like AQI levels will diseases shall be done.
 Field visits to nearby health care centers and data collection from public domain with analysis shall be done.
 Regular oral evaluation will be done.
-Internal assessment tests --------------------------------- ---- -- --- --
+Internal assessment tests collection like AQI levels will be conducted.